-Articles about Sales for a one person business
+Articles about Sales for freelancers

-Sales for solopreneurs
+I write about Sales for solopreneurs

 FAQs from solopreneurs about Sales